hdevalence/pensieve/README.md

 Quit Signal first, so that nothing is writing to the data while you are copying it.

+Signal "upgraded" data storage to use the platform keychain.
+On MacOS, use Keychain Access to access the "Signal Safe Storage" keychain entry.

 The location of that data is platform dependent.
 On MacOS, for instance, you could do
 ```